Quick Guide to RV Travel and Campgrounds in Sonoma County

 Nestled in the hills above Alexander Valley, this 60-acre resort offers wooded tent and RV sites.
 Nearby are wineries, canoeing, fishing, towering redwoods, and the gorgeous Pacific coast.
 The Golden Gate Bridge is only 80 miles away.

 Just south of Bodega Bay, Doran is situated on a stunning two-mile stretch of beach (family- and pet-friendly).
 It's open year-round for camping, with 112 reserved and 20 first-come campsites.
 Access for fishing, crabbing.
 Boat launch.
 Dump station, but no RV hookups.
 201 Doran Beach Road, Bodega Bay, 707-875-3540

 This stunning campground rests along a one-quarter-mile stretch of the Russian River just before it empties into the Pacific Ocean.
 It's surrounded by towering redwoods and sheltered from the coast, with warm coastal breezes and cool nights.
 Find first-class amenities and activities for families and people of all ages.
 Enjoy private campsites along the river with spectacular flora and abundant wildlife.

 On the northern coast, south of the town of Gualala and on the banks of the Gualala River near its mouth, this campground offers 18 reserved campsites.
 Dump station, but no RV hookups.

 Situated on a beach on the Russian River near downtown Guerneville (see photo at right).
 The beach below the campground has a snack bar plus canoe and kayak rentals on a seasonal basis.
 The 3.5-acre resort has a game room, laundry and barbecue area.
-RVs and tent sites available.
-16241 First Street, Guerneville, 707-869-2022
+Only tent campsites (with a two-night minimum) are available; RVs or trailers cannot be accommodated.